AliceRixte/ghci4luatex/README.md

 ## Documentation

-You can find the full pdf documentation in [this repository](./doc/ghci-doc.pdf)
+You can find the full pdf documentation in [here](./doc/ghci-doc.pdf)

 ## Quick start